ZachBray/simple-binary-encoding-wiki/Design-Principles.md

 In a large enterprise, or across enterprises, it is not always possible to upgrade all systems at the same time.
 For communication to continue working the message formats have to be backwards compatible, i.e. an older system should be able to read a newer version of the same message and vice versa.

 An extension mechanism is designed into SBE which allows for the introduction of new optional fields within a message that the new systems can use while the older systems ignore them until upgrade.
-If new mandatory fields are required or a fundamental structural change is required then a message type must be employed because it is no longer a semantic extension of an existing message type.
+If new mandatory fields are required or a fundamental structural change is required then a new message type must be employed because it is no longer a semantic extension of an existing message type.